pramitbose2024/pramitbose2024/README.md

 I build and ship AI systems, and I dig into the architectural reasoning behind them.
 My work spans applied NLP engineering — RAG pipelines, conversational memory, evaluation frameworks — and research into legal AI and judicial document intelligence, where I'm interested in how architectural decisions (sequence models vs. retrieval-augmented generation, hierarchical labeling schemes) translate into measurable differences in accuracy, latency, and reliability.

-I'm a final-year B.Tech Computer Science student at Techno India University, currently working as a Research Intern at IIEST Shibpur on NLP for the Indian judicial system.
+I'm a CS grad, currently working as a Research Intern at IIEST Shibpur on NLP for the Indian judicial system.
 Open to AI Engineer and research-adjacent roles where I can both build production systems and study why they perform the way they do.

 ---